 It is unlikely that living shoreline creation activities would impact freshwater wetlands.
 Should an area of coastal wetlands be impacted by this activity, and should that coastal wetland not appear on the promulgated coastal wetlands mapping, then the Department may take jurisdiction over that wetland under the Freshwater Wetlands Protection Act and Freshwater Wetlands Protection Act Rules.
 Please see the Freshwater Wetlands Section of this website for more information.

-Living shoreline projects proposed in fluvial (non-tidal) flood hazard areas are regulated under the Flood Hazard Area Control Act rules and will require a permit.
+Living shoreline projects proposed in fluvial (non-tidal) flood hazard areas are regulated under the Flood Hazard Area Control Act Rules (N.J.A.C.
+7:13) and will require a permit.
 These projects will be reviewed under the bank stabilization/channel restoration section of the rules.
 For more information, please refer to “Bank Stabilization” webpage.

-Living shoreline projects in tidal flood hazard areas that are regulated pursuant to the Coastal Zone Management rules at N.J.A.C.
-7:7, do not require a Flood Hazard permit.
-In these instances, the applicant need only submit a report and plans demonstrating compliance with the Flood Hazard Area Control Act rules as part of the coastal permit application
+Living shoreline projects in tidal flood hazard areas that are regulated pursuant to the Coastal Zone Management Rules at N.J.A.C.
+7:7 do not require a flood hazard area permit.
+In these instances, the applicant need only submit a report and plans demonstrating compliance with the Flood Hazard Area Control Act Rules as part of the coastal permit application

 Living shorelines serve as a way of protecting vegetated shorelines, beaches, and habitat in intertidal areas from the effects of erosion.
 Living shorelines are the preferred method for shoreline stabilization over structural methods such as bulkheads.
 There are no existing exemptions, Permits-by-rule, or General Permits-by-Certification for living shoreline projects.
 However, the below described General Permit may be available provided the requirements are met.
 If the proposed project does not meet the requirements of the General Permit, a CAFRA, Coastal Wetlands, and/or Waterfront Development Individual Permit may be required.